-CHRISTMAS IN NEW YORK // YOUR ULTIMATE GUIDE TO A MAGICAL VISIT
+CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 If you are looking for the perfect trip to take over the holidays that will absolutely get you in the holiday spirit, look no further than New York City.
 Twinkling lights everywhere, the Rockefeller Christmas Tree, The Rockettes, Santa Clause at Macy’s.
 This is hands down our favorite trip to take in December.

 We have visited NYC twice over the holidays.
 The first time we visited over New Year’s Eve and the second time we visited during the week of Christmas.
 We’ve compiled a list of our favorite things to see and do that will get you in the magic of the season.
-Most everything I list here is open from the end of November through New Year’s Day.

 GETTING HERE: